7 June 2026

 Nazi Propaganda Minister Joseph Goebbels during the Third Reich.
 Brunhilde was

-not only one of the last eyewitnesses in 2013 to this era, but she was also
+not only one of the last eyewitnesses to this era in 2013, but also

 still mentally sharp, seemingly honest, likeable, and convincing.
 Proud of her